 So, you are short on space at home, but, after looking into the logistics of it, you’ve decided that you can have your loft converted.
 That’s great news, why move if you’ve got space at home you can utilise?

 Now the big question comes though – what will you use the space for?
+For lots of ideas and inspiration, check out Live in Lofts.

 It might be that you need the loft conversion for a very specific reason and you know right from the start what you are going to create in that space.
 However, it might be that you just crave more space in general, meaning that you might need to give more thought to how to use that space most effectively.

 There are tons of ways you could use a loft conversion, but here are five examples for you to consider.
+Speak to your local builders and see what’s possible in your home.

 An extra bedroom